 Portfolios, Programs and Projects are known as the 3 P’s of project management.
 The following is a quick overview of the relationships between the 3 P’s.

 Definition: A portfolio consists of projects created to meet an organization’s strategic goals.
 It is the top level of Project Portfolio Management systems.

 Details: These collections of projects can be established for an entire company or for a division within a larger organization.

 Need for PPM: Projectric provides a portfolio level solution that supports strategic alignment, transparency and governance.

-Details: Program Management occurs at the program level – Project Managers guide interrelated or interdependent projects as a group.
-Specific purpose of each project within a program should be defined and aligned with the goals of the program.
+Details: Program Management occurs at the program level.
+Program or Project Managers guide interrelated or interdependent projects as a group.
+The specific purpose of each project within a program should be defined and aligned with the goals of the program.
 A program can span years.

 Need for PPM: Because programs can span years, projects and people, optimizing resources among projects and reducing constraints across programs increases an organization’s performance.
 This is Project Management.

-Definition: What is a project?
-A temporary endeavor undertaken to create a unique product, service or result.
+Definition: A project is a temporary endeavor undertaken to create a unique product, service or result.